rgeraldes24/solc/docs/types/value-types.rst

 regardless of the type of the right (exponent) operand.

 .. warning::
-    Division on integer literals used to truncate in Solidity prior to version 0.4.0, but it now converts into a rational number, i.e. ``5 / 2`` is not equal to ``2``, but to ``2.5``.
+    Division on integer literals used to truncate in Hyperion prior to version 0.4.0, but it now converts into a rational number, i.e. ``5 / 2`` is not equal to ``2``, but to ``2.5``.

 .. note::
-    Solidity has a number literal type for each rational number.
+    Hyperion has a number literal type for each rational number.
     Integer literals and rational number literals belong to number literal types.
     Moreover, all number literal expressions (i.e. the expressions that contain only number literals and operators) belong to number literal